How To Reduce Your Grocery Bill (part one)

 Preserving doesn’t have to mean you need 1 acre to achieve it.

 While gardening is an awesome way to save on reducing your grocery bill, you don’t have to grow all your own produce.
-Buy when the produce is in season and bulk buy it at it’s lowest prices.
+Buy when the produce is in season and bulk buy it at its lowest prices.

 Options for preserving your fruits and vegetables are plentiful.
 Here are a few ways to preserve